nyetwurk/trim-heatmap/README.md

 `/path/to/heatmap/dir/src/heatmap.py log.csv log2.csv log3.csv`

-You can also use shell globbing to do this for you (not supported in windows yet):
+You can also use shell globbing to do this for you:

 `/path/to/heatmap_dir/src/heatmap.py *.csv`

-As usual, you can always add `heatmap.py` or `heatmap.exe` to your `PATH`
+As usual, you can always add `heatmap.py` or `heatmap.exe` to your `PATH`!

 ### Headless